 1. Descendents of people who were supported of Dr Ambedkar consider him to be their Buddha and hence instead of “OM”, a symbol of Ganesha, “Jai Mata Di” that you will find in Hindu marriage biodata, Marathi Buddhists in India include the phrase “Jai Bhim” in their marriage biodata.

-Like some of the traditional Hindu marriages, horoscope matching is an important criterion for shortlisting matches among the Buddhists.
+Just as we have in some of the traditional Hindu marriages, horoscope matching is an important criterion for shortlisting matches among the Buddhists.
 However, creating a marriage biodata continues to be a unique tradition that is limited to South Asian countries.

-Jodi Logik’s interpretation of the Buddhist marriage biodata
+A modern interpretation of the Buddhist marriage biodata

 We decided to give a modern spin to the Buddhist marriage biodata.
 Our 1-page biodata template is inspired by the Sachi Stupa.
 The dome of the Sanchi Stupa forms the header of the marriage biodata template.